Pest: Spotted Lanternfly

 - Pine (Pinus spp.) and others

 Adults are 1 inch long and ½ inch wide at rest.
 The forewing is gray with black spots of varying sizes and the wing tips have black spots outlined in gray.
 Hind wings have contrasting patches of red and black with a white band.
 The legs and head are black, and the abdomen is yellow with black bands.
 Early instars (immature stages; 1st, 2nd, and 3rd instar) are black with white spots.
 By the last immature stage, the 4th instar, they develop red patches in addition to the black color with white spots.
 This is the last immature stage before they mature into an adult.
 Both the immature insect and the adult are quite visually striking.
 Adults are especially so when they have been startled and expose the bright red coloration on the hind wings.
 When the adult is at rest, particularly on the trunk of the tree of heaven, their gray, spotted color may actually cause them to blend in with their surroundings.
 Freshly laid egg masses appear as if coated with a white substance.
 As they age, the egg masses look as if they are coated with gray mud, which eventually takes on a dry/cracked appearance.
 Very old egg masses may look like rows of 30-50 brown seed-like structures aligned vertically in columns.
-Coated egg masses may look like “weird gypsy moth egg masses”, but they are not.
+Coated egg masses may look like “weird gypsy moth egg masses”, an insect we are more familiar with here in Massachusetts, but they are not.

 The adults and immatures of this species damage host plants by feeding on sap from stems, leaves, and the trunks of trees.
 In the springtime in Pennsylvania (late April – mid May), nymphs (immatures) are found on smaller plants and vines and new growth of trees and shrubs.
 Third and fourth instar nymphs migrate to the tree of heaven and are observed feeding on trunks and branches.
 Trees may be found with sap weeping from the wounds caused by the insect’s feeding.
 The sugary secretions (excrement) created by this insect may coat the host plant, later leading to the growth of sooty mold.
 Insects such as wasps, hornets, bees, and ants may also be attracted to the sugary waste created by the lanternflies, or sap weeping from open wounds in the host plant.
 Host plants have been described as giving off a fermented odor when this insect is present.
+Death of ornamental trees as a result of spotted lanternfly feeding has not yet been reported.
+However, in Pennsylvania, death of some tree of heaven and flagging on black walnut has been seen.
+In landscapes, spotted lanternfly is mainly a nuisance.
+In vineyards, however, this insect has killed grape vines in Pennsylvania.
+They report that grape vines that had significant feeding by SLF either produce mainly nonfruiting shoots, or die the following year.
+They note preliminary studies that indicate that spotted lanternfly may reduce the hardiness of grape vines, leading to winter damage of bud or vascular tissue.

 Adults are present by the middle of July in Pennsylvania and begin laying eggs (as described above) by late September and continue laying eggs through late November and even early December in that state.
 Adults may be found on the trunks of trees such as the tree of heaven or other host plants growing in close proximity to them.
 The USDA states that dusk is a great time to inspect your trees or other host plants for signs of this pest, as the insects tend to gather in large groups on the trunks and stems of plants at that time of day.

-Massachusetts Introduced Pests Outreach Project:
+(Massachusetts Introduced Pests Outreach Project)

 The Pennsylvania Department of Agriculture: